 When terminating an employee, the US employer must follow reasonable cause with due procedure.
 This procedure will vary according to business and the circumstance of dismissal, so we recommend seeking professional or legal advice.

 An employer can end employment without notice if ‘payment in lieu of notice’ is included in the employment contract.
 The US employer will need to pay instead of providing the notice period.

 Do US companies have to pay severance in the UK?

 In the UK, aside from unpaid benefits (e.g. accrued minimum leave entitlement in lieu), there are no statutory requirements for severance pay except for economic dismissals (e.g. redundancies).

 Is it difficult to terminate an employee in the UK?

 In comparison to the US, it is harder to terminate in the UK because there is no ‘at will’ termination.
 While unfair dismissal protections only apply once an employee has completed two years of service, there are still significant regulations about employment termination.
 It is typically free for an employee to challenge the loss of their employment via an Employment Tribunal.
 ACAS (Advisory, Conciliation and Arbitration Service) publishes guidelines regarding managing performance, delivering official warnings and implementing performance improvement.
-Employers should follow these guidelines closely in order to avoid an employment tribunal, especially for terminations relating to employee performance.
+US companies should follow these guidelines closely in order to avoid an employment tribunal, especially for terminations relating to employee performance.

 Find more information at https://www.acas.org.uk/.